FemtoEmacs/Sumerian/lesson-02-Emacs/README.md

 temple.</i></p>

 # Possessive pronouns
-In the example above, you found an instance of a possessive pronoun in the expression 𒌷𒈬 (uru.ĝu10) **my city**.
-Below, you will find a complete list of possessive pronouns.
+In the first lesson, you found two instances of a possessive pronoun in the expressions 𒈗𒀀𒉌 (lugar ani) **his master**, and 𒌷𒈬 (uru.ĝu10) **my city**.
+Below, I've included a complete list of possessive pronouns.

 <h3>𒈬 • (g̃u10) my </h3>
 <h3>𒍪 • (zu) thy</h3>